Special Equipment & Baggage Categories

 No excess baggage charges shall be raised for the carriage of the following items:

 Musical instruments, cello, harp, guitar etc, are not accepted in the aircraft cabin and accepted only as Checked baggage for placement in the hold compartment.
 This type of baggage shall have a “Fragile” sticker attached and the Passenger shall be required to sign a Limited Release tag.
-Advance arrangement must be made no later than three (3) days Business days prior to departure.
+Advance arrangement must be made no later than 72 hours prior to departure.
 The musical instrument must be in its hard-shell case for appropriate protection.

 A maximum mass of 10 kg of perishable goods may be included in the free baggage allowance.
 Due to its perishable nature, it will be carried at the passenger’s own risk and will not be accepted on Airlink regional flights.